Kennedy-Lugar Youth Exchange and Study Program

 Funded by the United States Department of State's Bureau of Educational and Cultural Affairs, this program helps students to foster lasting personal ties, engage in activities that promote mutual understanding across cultures, respect diversity, establish leadership skills, and understand civil society.
 At the same time, YES students help their American classmates enhance their understanding of foreign countries and cultures.

 The Kennedy-Lugar YES program was established by Congress in October 2002 in response to the events of September 11, 2001.
-Since then, YES has expanded to 37 countries, impacting over 11,000 students.
+Since then, YES has impacted more than 13,000 students from 45 countries.
 The reciprocal Kennedy-Lugar YES Abroad program opened for American students in 2009.

 US Department of State, Bureau of Educational and Cultural Affairs